python/cpython/Doc/c-api/object.rst

 .. c:function:: Py_ssize_t PyType_GetTypeDataSize(PyTypeObject *cls)

-   Return the size of the memory reserved for *cls*, i.e. the size of the memory :c:func:`PyObject_GetTypeData` returns.
+   Return the size of the instance memory space reserved for *cls*, i.e. the size of the memory :c:func:`PyObject_GetTypeData` returns.

    This may be larger than requested using :c:member:`-PyType_Spec.basicsize <PyType_Spec.basicsize>`;